Artist-in-Residence Ness Lee working in the studio, Residency: October 29, 2019 - January 6, 2020

 Who should apply:

-- Artists, individuals, and/or artist collectives who self-identify as emerging artists and are in the early stages of their career in their art form;
+- Artists, individuals, and/or artist collectives who self-identify as emerging and are in the early stages of their career in their artistic career;

 - Applicants who are living in Canada or are Canadian citizens;

 - Practicing professional artists with two (2) or more years' experience; and